 JUDY FLEAGLE

-Docent for 21 years.
-Well-known local author.
+Has been a docent since 2002 and is a well-known, popular local author.
 “Most people are truly impressed with the museum”.

 Diane Vanderhey Neal